 7. Stick to a routine

 Sticking to a routine can be helpful when dealing with hoarding.
-A routine can help everyone stay organized and focused on the goals.
+A routine can help everyone stay organized and focused on their goals.

 8. Take breaks